Allium/WithoutHeadOrFoot/_posts/2015-11-23-Sociology-of-Journalism.md

 	<span class="date">30 November 2015, 17.14</span>
 	<br>
 	<br>
 	Thanks for the comments: very thought-provoking.
-I mentioned in passing that this was only one source of bias in the media, and I totally agree it isn't the most important one -- merely one that I hadn't heard before.
+I mentioned in passing that this was only one source of bias in the news media, and I totally agree it isn't the most important one -- merely one that I hadn't heard before.
 The issue with press releases is certainly interesting and it's already on my list to investigate; so far it's been hard to reconcile those accusations with other testimonies about the culture of journalism.
-We must be aware that slamming the media is a popular pastime and they will come under fire for imagined, as well as real, biases.
+We must be aware that slamming the press is a popular pastime and they will come under fire for imagined, as well as real, biases.
 The opportunity for misdeeds doesn't constitute misdeeds themselves, just an institutional loophole that we should be aware of and perhaps try to plug.
 I plan to write more about the press in the coming months.
 	<br>
 	<br>
 	As for the question of equality, this requires deeper discussion, but I think one can frame it not only in terms of opportunity and outcome, but also in terms of idealism and pragmatism.
 Though your comments as an idealist are very very important and should be at the forefront of people's morals, pragmatic approaches should be at the forefront of people's actions.
 As social animals, group allegiance is fundamental to human interaction.
 We are not intelligent enough to overcome this.
 In any case, there is currently no equality of opportunity for e.g. women in science or black people in the US judicial system, even if all the legal documents we can find were to attest otherwise.